Finnschy/Finnschy/README.md

 ### Hi there 👋
 My name's Finn and I'm a graphic designer with experience in print but also a frontend developer with experience in building web apps with HTML/ CSS/ SASS, JavaScript, ReactJs, Node/ ExpressJs and Ejs.
-I'm also teaching HTML, CSS and JS as an assistent trainer at SuperCode. 📖
+I'm also teaching HTML, CSS and JS as an assistant trainer at <a>test</a>SuperCode. 📖

 🔭 I’m currently working on a webapp with Spotify web API.